BICENTENNIAL TRIBUTE

 Offices of the Morning Chronicle - editor James Perry has published Byron's (anonymous) review of poet/novelist Rosa Matilda's latest (anonymous) paean to the Prince Regent

-JP(laughing - with great satisfaction): The New Epic: an Epic Poem, in twenty-four books, upon the Solar System" (brandy is swilled in cheering quantities) - 'tis an undoubtedly saucy review - my Lord - mocking said fair, far-famed authoress - but it is benign - an Edinburgh reviewer would've sent the epic regent-worshipper into a convent, or Bedlam - or an interplanetary orbit - along with the object of her adoration
+JP(laughing - with great satisfaction): “The New Epic: an Epic Poem, in twenty-four books, upon the Solar System" (brandy is swilled in cheering quantities) - 'tis an undoubtedly saucy review - my Lord Byron (bows to same) - mocking said fair, far-famed authoress - but it is benign - an Edinburgh reviewer would've sent the epic regent-worshipper into a convent, or Bedlam - or an interplanetary orbit, along with the object of her adoration

 Thundering footsteps and door-slamming are heard - Colonel McMahon is displeased

 McM: Perry! - you Francophilic scoundrel! - this review (waves Morning Chronicle vigorously) hath bought attention to a most embarrassing paean to his Highness!
 I shall meet you at Golders Green tomorrow morn! (hears a guffaw behind the brandy cellar) - what? who is that?
-(B steps forward) - goodness! such a beautiful visage I never saw! eyes like portals of the sun!
+(B steps forward) - goodness! such a beautiful visage I never saw!

 B bows - McM freezes

-McM: er - (regains composure, bows - resumes rant) Our newly-sovereign Prince is a “ new-risen Sun" is he!!
+McM: My Lord - er - (regains composure, bows - resumes rant) Our newly-sovereign Prince is a “ new-risen Sun" is he!!
 “Lo! his fair hand! consolidated snow!
 High rears his handkerchief his nose, What rival views of emulating snows -The hand, the handkerchief, that blow"!
 It will take all my limited talents to ensure such a mortifying pamphlet does not reach his Highness - never mind this rascally review of yours!

-B: Ah! the regent's capricious vanity! - When smooth, as smooth as summer's snowy smile; When rough, as rough as the rough crocodile" - I suspect it may be too late, Colonel - the lady's poem is said to be surreptitiously circulating at some of the leading conversationes - Lady Holland found it riotous - esp. the bits about the Whigs Thieves, cut-throats, robbers, rascals, all the crew!
-And whores; they would be, were they women too!"
+B: Ah! the regent's capricious vanity! - “When smooth, as smooth as summer's snowy smile; When rough, as rough as the rough crocodile" - I suspect it may be too late, Colonel - the lady's poem is said to be surreptitiously circulating at some of the leading conversationes - Lord Holland found it riotous - esp. the bits about the Whigs “Thieves, cut-throats, robbers, rascals, all the crew!
+And whores; they would be, were they women too!" - although, Lady Holland, such is her aversion to the PR, couldn't give two figs

 McM: Jesus save us!
 Have you read it?
 Has your literary acquaintance?
 Murray?